Arceen/Proton-Typer/README.md

 ### Pre-requisites
   Node.js alongside npm or yarn.
 ### Steps
-- Open CMD/Terminal and redirect to the master folder.
+-Open CMD/Terminal and redirect to the master folder.
-- Enter the command <code>`npm install`</code>to install the dependencies from the package.json.
+-Enter the command <code>`npm install`</code>to install the dependencies from the package.json.
-- Enter <code>`npm start`</code> to start the server
-- Go to the corresponding address on your host machine yarn is similar to npm.
+-Enter <code>`npm start`</code> to start the server -Go to the corresponding address on your host machine yarn is similar to npm.
 A simple search will provide the yarn alternatives to the npm commands